Snaefell Mine: 1897 Disaster

 Messengers were despatched for help; and around 40 miners from the Great Laxey Mine arrived together with a doctor, but it was several hours before it was deemed safe even to enter the mine.
 When it was judged safe to re-enter, the first body of one of the miners, James Kneale, was discovered draped on the ladder.
-By piercing the compressed air pipe it was possible to revive him sufficiently in order for him to be supported up the shaft.
-Two other miners were then rescued alive, but the second was in a critical condition.
+By piercing a compressed air pipe, it was possible to revive him sufficiently for him to be supported up the shaft.
+Two other miners were then rescued alive, but the second was in critical condition.
 Diving dresses arrived from Douglas but were found to be of no use; however the pumps and hoses were of significant help, enabling the rescuers to take a supply of clean air with them into the shaft.
 Led by Captain Kewley the rescuers went deeper into the shaft, where several dead bodies were found, however no effort was made to remove them as long as there was a chance of finding anyone alive.
 By 10 pm, three dead bodies had been sent to the surface, leaving 16 miners unaccounted for.
 The rescue was suspended at 11 pm.

 The search resumed the following morning, Tuesday.
 A box had been sent up from the Laxey Mines, better suited to hauling bodies out of the shaft.
 A telegram had been sent to the Foxdale Mines, and miners had arrived from there to assist, along with the Foxdale Mines Captain, William Kitto.
 By 11 am, the rescuers had reached the 100 fathom level and eight bodies had been recovered from the mine.

 At the 115 fathom level the air was still deemed too poisonous for the rescuers, as shown by the immediate extinguishing of candles lowered further into the shaft.
-The Mine Inspector tried to obtain a sample of air for testing, however he was almost immediately overcome by the air and was quickly hauled back up the shaft.
+The Mine Inspector tried to obtain a sample of air for testing, but was almost immediately overcome by the air and was quickly hauled back up the shaft.
 The body of a miner was observed at the 130 fathom level; however the rescuers were unable to reach it because of the air, and the search was again suspended.